Susseratal/ncmusic/README.md

         - [x] Make window reflect that change
         - [x] Cycle through windows with "h" and "l" and list songs (sorted)
         - [x] Cycle through windows with "j" and "k"
+        - [x] /tmp contains test files and code snippets
+        - [x] pressing "p" now spanws an MPV process, it just can't be heard

 To do:

+        - [ ] make it so that you can hear the music
         - [ ] add state to track list selection seperately from window
         - [ ] scrolling
         - [ ] don't crash when song names are long